hellgate75/docker-cdstack/README.md

 [LGPL v.3](https://github.com/hellgate75/doker-cdstack/tree/master/LICENSE)

-You may also obtain distribution or production use written authorization, contactacting creator at
+You may also obtain distribution or production use written authorization, contacting creator at

 [Personal Email Address](mailto:hellgate75@gmail.com)